 Cambridge University Libraries Directory for details of all Cambridge University libraries and archives

 Cambridge University Collection of Aerial Photography (CUCAP).
 An important collection of aerial photographs taken since 1945, mostly covering Britain but also including Ireland and some other European countries.
 Catalogue is available online.
-Some photographs can be viewed in the Landscape Histories from the Air collection on Cambridge Digital Library (CUDL) but it is easier to find relevant photographs if you first search the CUCAP online catalogue where a pale dot in the centre of the marker pin indicates that there is a thumb nail image, some of which will also be viewable in CUDL
+Access to the collection is not currently possible, however, some photographs can be viewed in the Landscape Histories from the Air collection on Cambridge Digital Library (CUDL) but it is easier to find relevant photographs if you first search the CUCAP online catalogue where a pale dot in the centre of the marker pin indicates that there is a thumb nail image, some of which will also be viewable in CUDL

 Air Photo Mosaics published by Ordnance Survey (OS) between 1944 and 1950 covering parts of Great Britain.
 CUL has paper copies of many of these photographs and you may be interested in this blog post on the photographs.
 The OS Air Photo Mosaics covering Scotland are available on the National Library of Scotland's website.

 Historic England.
 The public archive of Historic England providing information on the archaeology and architecture of England.
-Includes aerial photographs, photographs, plans, drawings and documents.
+Includes aerial photographs (including USAAF reconnaissance photography during the Second World War), photographs, plans, drawings and documents.

 National Collection of Aerial Photography (NCAP).
 Aerial imagery from around the world some of which is available online.